 The 1987 Lincoln Memorial penny is similar to other 1980s Lincoln pennies created after the United States Mint switched to a copper-plated zinc planchet in 1982.
-One of the Lincoln cent’s most notable features is its obverse design, which was made by Victor David Brenner in 1909 and made his initials “VDB.”
+One of the Lincoln Cent’s most notable features is its obverse design, made by Victor David Brenner in 1909 and made his initials “VDB.”
 Frank Gasparro developed the Lincoln Memorial image on the reverses of a penny, and it was printed on each coin from 1959 to 2008.
 A 1987 cent weighs 2.5 grams in general, although badly worn 1987 pennies would weigh less.

 1987-D Lincoln Memorial Penny is available in all grades.
-The majority of the circulating currency will be damaged, but some people have a penny still in excellent condition.
+Most of the circulating currency will be damaged, but some people have a penny still in excellent condition.
 These coins are eye-catching and well-detailed, and most of Lincoln Memorial’s $0.01 are available in circulation.
-If you want to buy these kinds of coins, you should have minimal trouble finding one.
+If you want to buy these coins, you should have minimal trouble finding one.
 Always search for high-grade coins and choose the verified one if possible.
 Stay connected, and you will acknowledge everything about 1987 Penny in this Post.

 How Much is a 1987 Penny Worth?